 German-based pharmaceutical group Bayer has accused global veterinary health company Ceva of infringing European patent EP 21 644 96 across several European jurisdictions.
 It pertains to a veterinary medical preparation for farm animals, specifically piglets.
-This is on the grounds of inventive step and obviousness.

 The patent relates to formulations containing so-called triazinone compounds and iron compounds, which treat anaemia and infections.
 Both companies are leaders in the field of animal health products in Europe.

 Bayer brought infringement proceedings against Ceva, arguing that Ceva’s injectable product Forceris infringed the patent which covers Bayer’s product Baycox Iron, in Germany, France and the Netherlands.
 Proceedings are also ongoing in Spain and Greece, and have been initiated in six other European jurisdictions.

 Last week, courts in Hamburg, Paris and the Hague released differing judgments on the case.
 In Germany, ex-parte proceedings resulted in the court granting a preliminary injunction against Ceva.
 Ceva filed an opposition against the injunction.
 However, Hamburg District Court last week maintained the original decision and confirmed that Bayer’s patent is not limited to oral administration.
 It is likely Ceva will appeal this judgment.

 In France, however, the Paris High Court considered a different outcome.
 It suggests that the patent did not extend to a combination administered by injection and therefore Ceva did not commit infringement.
 Furthermore, in the Netherlands, the District Court of the Hague presumed that the patent is invalid on the grounds of inventive step.
 It thus dismissed Bayer’s claims of infringement by Ceva (case ID: KG ZA 19-621).
 Bayer will appeal the judgment in France and the Netherlands.